EwanColquhoun/the-flying-scotsmen/README.md

         #
     </details>

+### Admin
+ * Admin has access via the default Django Admin page.
+The Admin login can be accessed from the navigation menus.
+Once logged in, Admin users have all the access to amend, cancel, make and approve bookings.
+They can change slots, edit the aircraft details.
+All the contact requests can be viewed from the admin page.

 [Back to top](<#contents>)
 ## Future Features
  * The Flying Scotsmen site would benifit from an automated booking/payment system.
 Currently there is some manual input regarding the approval of the bookings.
 This is mainly to keep the Admin in the 'loop' of the booking system.
 If an automated payment method could be added once the User adds the final flight time, that might help remove some of the human interaction/error that is present.
+ * In conjunction with the above point a tailor made Admin page would be the next feature to implement.

 [Back to top](<#contents>)